24 Best Bug Tracking Tools in 2026

 Key features:

-• A/B testing feature makes it easy to test many versions of your website or tool at a granular level.
+• The A/B testing feature makes it easy to test many versions of your website or tool at a granular level

-• Scrollmap reports.
-Understand what call-to-action makes visitors stop.
+• Scrollmap reports to help you understand what call-to-action makes visitors click

 Pros: Lots of great features, trusted by over 30,000 teams.